Black dandyism: History

 While Black dandyism existed in the 19th-century, Black dandyism as a cultural movement began in the early 20th century and was inspired by dandy, an aesthetic of finding individuality "by being impeccably groomed and dressed," from the 18th century.
 Specifically, it came about after the time of Emancipation and during the Harlem Renaissance when Black individuals took on "European-style" fashion, like the zoot suits worn in dance halls, in order to show autonomy in the face of racial discrimination and societal restriction.
 In addition to the Harlem Ranaissance's flourishing of music, literature, and the arts writ large, Black individuals were compelled to also champion and experiment with a new sense of "visual identity" through clothing.

 One mass gathering of the Black dandyist aesthetic was the Silent Protest Parade, in 1917, during which over ten thousand Black individuals in formal wear marched down Fifth Avenue, in New York City's Manhattan, to protest Jim Crow-era discrimination.
 Decades later, in 1943, countless Black, Latino, and Asian men, all dressed up in zoot suits, were assaulted by police officers and servicemen amid the Zoot Suit Riots as backlash against the style's adoption by minority communities.

 Henceforth, Black dandyism found resonance in the subsequent Black power movement, with practitioners such as Dizzy Gillespie, Langston Hughes, James Baldwin, Sammy Davis Jr., Malcolm X, and Kid Creole.
-More recently, Black dandyism has been exhibited and reimagined in fashion shows by designers like Dior, Balmain, Martine Rose, and Thom Browne, and looks shown by Chadwick Boseman and Kai-Isaiah Jamal, as well as by women like Janelle Monáe and Doechii, have been identified as more recent representations of the style.
+More recently, Black dandyism has been exhibited and reimagined in fashion shows by designers like Dior, Balmain, Martine Rose, and Thom Browne, and looks shown by Michael Jackson, Chadwick Boseman and Kai-Isaiah Jamal, as well as by women like Janelle Monáe and Doechii, have been identified as more recent representations of the style.